 You can type an application name and version that does not exist in Fortify Software Security Center.
 Fortify Jenkins Plugin will create it upon a successful build.

 b.
-(Optional) Specify the ID of a filter set to use when retrieving scan results for display in Jenkins.
-If no value is specified, the Fortify Jenkins Plugin uses the default filter set configured in Fortify Software Security Center.
+(Optional) Specify a filter set to use when retrieving scan results for display in Jenkins.
+If left blank, the Fortify Jenkins Plugin uses the default filter set configured in Fortify Software Security Center.